 Summary

-Adoption of Biological Objectives is projected to have no significant impact on air quality, and some methods of compliance (in-stream habitat restoration, green infrastructure) are expected to improve air quality.
+Adoption of the Stream Biological Objective is projected to have no significant impact on air quality, and some methods of compliance (in-stream habitat restoration, green infrastructure) are expected to improve air quality.
 All reasonably foreseeable methods of compliance would not be of the size, scale, or duration to result in alteration of air movement, pollution, moisture or temperature, or any change in climate, either locally or regionally.
-Potential impacts to air quality due to implementation of Biological Objectives should be temporary and insignificant.
+Potential impacts to air quality due to implementation of the Stream Biological Objective should be temporary and insignificant.

-Adoption of Biological Objectives will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
-The vast majority of potential air quality impacts have occurred or will occur under existing permit requirements, and this baseline condition will not change with the adoption of the Biological Objectives.
+Adoption of the Stream Biological Objective will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
+The vast majority of potential air quality impacts have occurred or will occur under existing permit requirements, and this baseline condition will not change with the adoption of the Stream Biological Objective.
 The addition of vehicle trips from monitoring and assessment activities is not expected to be of a scale sufficient enough to result in a substantial potential impact.

 Outside of directed monitoring and assessment for compliance, the San Diego Water Board does not direct which compliance measures responsible agencies choose to adopt or the mitigation measures they employ for permit compliance related to discharges.
 The San Diego Water Board does, however, recommend that appropriate measures be applied to reduce or avoid potential environmental impacts that may be identified during the environmental review of project-level compliance measures.